CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 Here we do an analysis of some of thiese methods framed as the UD-MIS problem, and benchmark different methodologies for tackling this class of problems

-**Please edit this markdown file directly with links to your completed tasks and challenges.**

 ## Solutions